mmelamud-godaddy/how-to-become-a-better-developer/solid.md

 > Functions that do more than one thing are very difficult to debug and to test.

-Instead of writing all the code in one function, we should always remember to break it in different modules.
+Instead of writing all the code in one function, we should always remember to break it in different modules (see [refactoring](https://github.com/mmelamud-godaddy/how-to-become-a-better-developer/blob/main/refactoring.md)).
 Gather together the things that change for the same reasons.
 Separate things that change for different reasons.

 ## Open/Closed Principle